 - Effect size calculator: Calculate Cohen's d and Hedges' g for standardized mean differences, along with odds ratios and risk ratios.

-- Chi-square calculator: Run a chi-square calculator test of independence or goodness of fit with expected frequencies and p-values.
+- Chi-square calculator: Run a free chi-square calculator test of independence or goodness of fit with expected frequencies and p-values.

 - ICC calculator: Compute the ICC calculator intraclass correlation coefficient for inter-rater reliability and measurement agreement studies.